12 Major Risk Factors For Colon Cancer

 Specific conditions and other lifestyle factors associated with an increased risk of Colon cancer.
-By adjusting and reducing these risk factors including sedentary life, smoking and consumption of red meat, you reduce the risk in half.
+By adjusting and reducing these risk factors including sedentary life, smoking, and consumption of red meat, you reduce the risk in half.
 Watching a TV program increases the chances of developing Colon cancer.
-One study found that only one hour of watching TV per day is associated with an increased risk of developing Colorectal cancer by 12%, a rate that rose to a surprising 70% when women watched TV for two or more hours a day.
+One study found that only one hour of watching TV per day is associated with an increased risk of developing colorectal cancer by 12%, a rate that rose to a surprising 70% when women watched TV for two or more hours a day.
 This connection remained even when factors such as exercise were taken into account.

 9. No Physical Exercise.

 The body mass index of more than 25 units increases the risk of Colon cancer.
-One study showed the increased risk for overweight women by 50%.
+One study showed an increased risk for overweight women by 50%.
 A 1998 study with a sample of about 6,000 Italian men and women, showed:

 - For men, the high body mass index associated with an increased incidence of cancer.